Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

 Note that once the weights for indices in $F$ reach their target values, they never decrease below those values.
 This follows from strict monotonicity shown in \autoref{lem:invariants}.

-We now turn to proving Part 2.
-We consider what happens after the increasing weights (for indices in $F$) in reach the level $\frac{1}{2 \sqrt{k}}$, and then bound the number of rounds for the decreasing weights to decrease to the desired target $\frac{1}{k^{\lmax + b}}$.
-The reason we choose the level $\frac{1}{2 \sqrt{k}}$ for the increasing weights is that this is enough to guarantee that $z$ is "large enough" to produce enough decrease.
+We now turn to proving Part 2. \autoref {lem:invariants} implies the lower bound, so it remains to show the upper bound.

+We consider what happens after the increasing weights (for indices in $F$) have already reached the level $\frac{1}{2 \sqrt{k}}$, and then bound the number of rounds for the decreasing weights to decrease to the desired target $\frac{1}{k^{\lmax + b}}$.
+The reason we choose the level $\frac{1}{2 \sqrt{k}}$ for the increasing weights is that this is enough to guarantee that $z$ is "large enough" to produce a sufficient amount of decrease.
+For this part, we use our assumed lower bound on $\eta$.